lateralblast/modest/README.md

 Known to be working:
 - Packer (Windows, CentOS, RHEL, Ubuntu, ESXi, SLES 12.x, Solaris 11 x86)
 - PXE Server (vSphere/ESXi, Ubuntu, etc)
-- VMware / VirtualBox VM creation
+- VMware Fusion/Workstation and VirtualBox VM creation
 - Solaris 11 AI
+- Solaris 10 Jumpstart

-This tools is designed to greatly simplify the creation of VMs for testing purposes.
+This tool is designed to greatly simplify the creation of VMs for testing purposes.

 With a single command line command you can create and manage VMware Fusion and VirtualBox VMs.